 - Guide 1: How to Remove Fidonav.com from Windows.

-- Guide 2: Get rid of Fidonav.com from Mac OS X.
+- Guide 2: Get rid of Fidonav.com on Mac OS X.

-- Guide 3: Remove Fidonav.com from Google Chrome.
+- Guide 3: Remove Fidonav.com in Google Chrome.

 - Guide 4: Erase Fidonav.com from Mozilla Firefox.

 - Guide 5: Uninstall Fidonav.com from Microsoft Edge.